Dark Horse (Katy Perry song): Background and release

 In an interview with Billboard at the 2014 Grammy Awards, Juicy J stated the video will be filmed "soon"; he added that it is "a major motion picture."
 He further teased the release by saying, "I can't really tell you because it's definitely going to be a surprise, but I'll tell you this much right here: you've seen her other videos, this one's gonna be just as big.
 Everything she does is like grade A."

-When "Dark Horse" had attained the top position on the US Billboard Hot 100 Chart, Perry announced that she was working on the video. " On February 6, 2014, Perry tweeted the video would be released "soon".
+When "Dark Horse" had attained the top position on the US Billboard Hot 100 Chart, Perry announced that she was working on the video.
+On February 6, 2014, Perry tweeted the video would be released "soon".
 On February 13, 2014, she released a preview of the music video onto her Vevo account on YouTube, revealing the Egyptian setting of the video.
 Perry played a character named "Katy Pätra", a takeoff on the Egyptian queen Cleopatra.
 The video was released on February 20, 2014.

 The music video was directed by Mathew Cullen, who previously worked with Perry on her music video for the song "California Gurls".
 Perry's idea for the music video was to combine Ancient Egyptian culture with Memphis, Tennessee hip hop: setting the video in ancient Memphis, Egypt as a nod to Juicy J's Tennessee hometown.
 Speaking of Perry's concept, Cullen said "That's music to my ears — when an artist has a couple concepts that they want to mash up to create something fresh."

-On June 9, 2015, the music video for "Dark Horse" became the first video by a female artist to reach 1 billion views on Vevo.
-Perry also became the first female to have a video on YouTube with 1 billion views.
-As of August 2022, the video has received over 3.3 billion views on YouTube, making it the 15th most viewed music video of all time and 2nd most viewed music video of all time by a female artist, just behind another Perry song, "Roar".
+The music video for "Dark Horse" was the most viewed music video in 2014 worldwide.
+On June 9, 2015, the music video for "Dark Horse" became the first video by a female artist to reach one billion views on Vevo.
+Perry also became the first female to have a video on YouTube with one billion views.
+Four years later, it was ranked seventh globally among the most-watched videos of the 2010s decade.